What is Fabry disease?

 To diagnose Fabry disease, your doctor will need to refer you for a blood test, and sometimes a genetic test, which will look at your DNA.
 You can get these tests through your GP or a specialist Fabry Clinic.

-Because Fabry disease is inherited, if you or someone else in your family has been diagnosed, it's important that other family members get tested too.
+Because Fabry disease is usually inherited, if you or someone else in your family has been diagnosed, it's important that other family members get tested too.
 If you or your partner have Fabry disease and are planning to have a baby, it's a good idea to have genetic counselling.

 If you are pregnant, you can choose to have a prenatal test to find out if your baby is carrying the disease.